 Distance-Based Midwifery Programs

-If you are unable to relocate, there are many distance midwifery programs that may meet your needs.
+If you are unable to relocate, there are many fully distance and partially distance midwifery education programs that may meet your needs.
 Distance programs require you to receive your clinical education from a practicing CNM/CM in your home or nearby community.
 Contact the program of your choice for more specific information about requirements.